Animal Responsibility Bylaw

 I urge City Council to do the right thing and pass this bylaw.

-sill85 over 3 years ago
+sill85 almost 4 years ago

 I support the need to have cats spayed/neutered if they will be outside and I also support the need for identification.